Campbell Core Technology: The Data Logger

 About the Author

-kevin rhodes Kevin Rhodes is a Senior Product Manager in the Environmental Market Group at Campbell Scientific, Inc., where he has been employed for more than 20 years.
-He has been instrumental in setting the specifications for several of our data loggers.
-Kevin has a bachelor's degree in electrical engineering from Utah State University.
-He contributes to our environmental sustainability efforts by frequently bicycling to and from work, which is of noteworthy distance.
+kevin rhodes Kevin Rhodes was a Senior Product Manager in the Environmental Market Group at Campbell Scientific, Inc., where he had been employed for more than 20 years.
+He was instrumental in setting the specifications for several of our data loggers and held a bachelor's degree in electrical engineering from Utah State University.
+He contributed to our environmental sustainability efforts by frequently bicycling to and from work, which was of noteworthy distance.

 View all articles by this author.